deskreject/music_data/code/data_creation/00_README.txt

+Data_preparation_Mb_spotify_aom_2023 (11.12.2023):
+- the prep script meant to combine my labael level sql data + ADs spotify and mb exports for US and EU countries to a dataset ready for the AOM 2024 working paper
+-- DiD on remix intesity
+-- DiD on acoustic characteristics on label level

 Data_preparation_MB_vn scripts:
 - Scripts that were created to look into all the MB exports from Alessio over time
 - _v6 is one which includes ISRCs based on ALessios attempt to get US based releases during time from 1998-2005